-- Operators participating in the REP must implement their program in alignment with this guidance document, unless otherwise noted. - Operators are able to implement more restrictive measures, but not less. - Youth participating in youth activities, where all participants are under the age of 18 years of age, are not required to be under the REP (see youth section for more details). - Face masks are required in all indoor public spaces, regardless of whether the operator is participating in the REP. - Individuals who have COVID-19 symptoms must isolate, in accordance with CMOH Order 39-2021.
+- Operators participating in the REP must implement their program in alignment with this guidance document, unless otherwise noted. - Operators are able to implement more restrictive measures, but not less. - Face masks are required in all indoor public spaces, regardless of whether the operator is participating in the REP. - Individuals who have COVID-19 symptoms must isolate, in accordance with CMOH Order 39-2021. - Operators should review the general mitigation for COVID-19 and other respiratory illnesses guidance document and are encouraged to implement public health measures that are applicable to their settings.